When is RuPaul's Drag Race UK released? Start date, guest judges and contestants

 Who are the contestants on RuPaul’s Drag Race UK?
 How many will there be?

-The first series of Drag Race UK will see ten queens competing against each other.
+The first series of Drag Race UK will see ten queens competing against each other: Baga Chipz, Blu Hydrangea, Crystal, Cheryl Hole, Divina De Campo, Gothy Kendoll, Sum Ting Wong, Scaredy Kat, The Vivienne, Vinegar Strokes.
+You can find more about them here.

-The official cast hasn’t yet been announced, but we can expect an official announcement before the queens make an appearance at New York City’s Drag-Con in early September.

-The British are coming, bbs! ????????
-Meet the cast of RuPaul’s Drag Race UK, headed across the pond to #DragCon NYC! ???? @dragraceukbbc

 Divina De Campo